obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    :param sources: Pointer to a :c:type:`obs_frontend_source_list`
                    structure to receive the list of
                    reference-incremented scenes.
 Release with
-                   :c:func:`obs_frontend_source_list_free`.
+                   :c:func:`obs_frontend_source_list_free`

 ---------------------------------------

 .. function:: obs_source_t *obs_frontend_get_current_scene(void)

-   :return: A new reference to the currently active scene.
+   :return: A new reference to the currently active scene

 ---------------------------------------

 .. function:: void obs_frontend_set_current_scene(obs_source_t *scene)

-   :param scene: The scene to set as the current scene.
+   :param scene: The scene to set as the current scene

 ---------------------------------------